-We will need significant additional capital to proceed with development and commercialization of our current and potential future product candidates and our other operations.
-We may not be able to access sufficient capital on acceptable terms, if at all, and, as a result, we may be required to delay, scale back or discontinue development of such product candidates or other operations.
+We need significant additional capital to proceed with development and commercialization of our current and potential future product candidates and our other operations.
+We may not be able to access sufficient capital on acceptable terms, if at all, and, as a result, we may need to significantly delay, scale back or discontinue development of or abandon some or all of our product candidates, or scale back or discontinue our discovery research efforts, any of which could have a material adverse effect on our business, operating results and prospects, or we may be required to cease operations altogether.

-As an R&D company, our operations have consumed substantial amounts of cash since inception, and we will require substantial additional capital to finance our operations and pursue our strategy, both in the short and the long term, and the amount of funding we will need depends on many factors, including:
+Our operations have consumed substantial amounts of cash since inception, and we need substantial additional capital to finance our operations and pursue our strategy, both in the short and the long term, and the amount of funding we will need depends on many factors, including:

-- the initiation, progress, timing, delays, costs and results of preclinical studies and clinical trials for our current and future product candidates; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the United States Food and Drug Administration, or FDA, and comparable foreign health authorities, including the potential for such authorities to require that we perform more studies than those that we currently expect or to change their requirements on studies that had previously been agreed to; - the cost to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing any patents or other intellectual property rights; - the cost and timing of selecting, auditing and potentially validating a manufacturing site for later-stage clinical and commercial-scale manufacturing; - the effect of products that may compete with our product candidates or other market developments; - market acceptance of any approved product candidates, including product pricing and product reimbursement by third-party payors; - whether Merck exercises its option to license any preclinical candidates that remain within the scope of the collaboration at the license option point as specified in the Amended Collaboration Agreement for each such candidate; - whether Merck terminates the research phase of the collaboration under pre-specified circumstances set forth in the Amended Collaboration Agreement or terminates a program that it has licensed, such as its decision to terminate its license for MK-3655 and its related compounds; - · the cost of potentially acquiring, licensing or investing in additional businesses, products, product candidates and technologies; and - the cost of establishing sales, marketing and distribution capabilities for any of our product candidates for which we may receive regulatory approval and that we determine to commercialize ourselves or in collaboration with partners.
+- the initiation, progress, timing, delays, costs and results of preclinical studies and clinical trials for our current and future product candidates: - the outcome, timing and cost of seeking and obtaining regulatory approvals from the United States Food and Drug Administration, or FDA, and comparable foreign health authorities, including the potential for such authorities to require that we perform more studies than those that we currently expect or to change their requirements on studies that had previously been agreed to; - the cost to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing any patents or other intellectual property rights; - the cost and timing of selecting, auditing and potentially validating a manufacturing site for later-stage clinical and commercial-scale manufacturing; - · the effect of products that may compete with our product candidates or other market developments; - market acceptance of any approved product candidates, including product pricing and product reimbursement by third-party payors; - whether Merck exercises its option to license any preclinical candidates from our CVM-related programs at the license option exercise point as specified in the Amended Collaboration Agreement for each such candidate, which we do not expect Merck to do; - whether Merck terminates the research program term of the collaboration under pre-specified circumstances set forth in the Amended Collaboration Agreement or terminates any future licensed program, such as Merck's decision to terminate its license for NGM313 and its related compounds; - · the cost of potentially acquiring, licensing or investing in additional businesses, products, product candidates and technologies; and - the cost of establishing sales, marketing and distribution capabilities for any of our product candidates for which we may receive regulatory approval and that we determine to commercialize ourselves or in collaboration with partners.